Australia national indoor lacrosse team

 The Australia national indoor lacrosse team represents Australia at indoor lacrosse.
-It is governed by Australian Lacrosse Association.
-They are currently ranked 8th in the world.
+It is governed by Australian Lacrosse Association and are currently ranked 8th in the world.
 The team is a full member of the Federation of International Lacrosse.
 The next major event for the team will be the 2019 FIL World Indoor Lacrosse Championship, to be held in Langley, BC, Canada.